LagowiecDev/WinCS/README.md

      git clone https://github.com/LagowiecDev/WinCS.git
      ```

-2. **Download the Package:**
+2. **Download as a ZIP:**
-   - Alternatively, visit the [GitHub repository](https://github.com/LagowiecDev/WinCS) and download the package as a ZIP file.
+   - Visit the [GitHub repository](https://github.com/LagowiecDev/WinCS) and download the package as a ZIP file.
 Extract the contents and add the necessary references to your project.

+3. **Download as a NuGet Package:**
+   - If available, you can download the NuGet package from the [releases section](https://github.com/LagowiecDev/WinCS/releases) of the GitHub repository.
+Install it via the NuGet Package Manager in Visual Studio or using the following command:
+     ```bash
+     dotnet add package WinCS
+     ```

 **Getting Started:**
 Once installed, use the bindings to call Windows API functions directly in your C# code.